blackflux/js-gardener/README.md

 ### .coverignore

 Define files which should be excluded from coverage.
+Always excluded files can be found [here](lib/conf/.coverignore).

 ### .eslintignore

 Define files which should be excluded for eslint.
+Always excluded files can be found [here](lib/conf/.eslintignore).

 ### .depunusedignore

-Define dependencies that should be ignored from usage check.
-Useful when false negative is detected, e.g. for plugins where usage is defined in configuration.
+Define packages that should be excluded from usage check.
+Useful when a false negative is detected, e.g. for plugins where usage is defined in configuration.
+Always excluded packages can be found [here](lib/conf/.depunusedignore).

 # How to Contribute